yhuan416/cunit/README.md

 still necessary to use either the automated, basic, or console interfaces to CUnit on Windows at this time.

+# New Releases of CUnit - 2018-08 Onwards

+This is a fork of CUnit from the SourceForge version.
+The fork may heal eventually but as of today I have not been able to contact the original maintainers of CUnit.

+_Cunity Cunit_ will maintain a *classic-cunit* branch that from now onwards only contains bugfixes and minor changes.
+This should be suitable as a drop-in for anyone formerly using the sourceforge git repo.
+This will only get small changes by-request from 2018-08-20 onwards.

+The _classic-cunit_ branch will remain buildable with Jam as with the sourceforge version but will only have light testing.

+The _master_ branch will be the latest code to pass the automated Gitlab CI build and test.
+The _master_ branch will focus on CMake as it's sole build system and will gradually remove the old Jam/Make configurations as more of the project gets included in the CMake builds.

 ## Important Note - Changes to CUnit Structure & Interface